 - Youtube VIDEO REVIEW

-Side-note: I had actually first ordered Compaq Portable III as I saw it’s orange glowing screen on eBay and I said “GOTTA HAVE IT!”.
-I was totally unaware of the differences between it and the Compaq Portable 386 (in particular, in regards to the processor & available software).
+Side-note: I had actually first ordered Compaq Portable III as I saw its orange glowing screen on eBay, and I said, “GOTTA HAVE IT!”.
+I was totally unaware of the differences between it and the Compaq Portable 386 (particularly regarding the processor & available software).

 Siblings: The Compaq Portable III & Compaq Portable 386

-The Compaq Portable III’s standard specs are a 286 CPU, and a measly 640KB of RAM.
-Not enough to run most early dos games, let alone Simcity 2000 (released in 1993 – requiring at a minimum of 4MB or RAM).
-After some researching on what I could do with a Compaq Portable III, I came across the Compaq Portable 386 – identical in form as the 286 Compaq Portable III, but super-charged with a 386 CPU and 4 MB of 32-bit RAM (expandable to a gigantic 10MB).
-Now this computer has a chance to take on the MS-DOS games I wanted to play, and I set aside my Compaq Portable III.
+The Compaq Portable III’s standard specs are a 286 CPU and a measly 640KB of RAM.
+Not enough to run most early dos games, let alone Simcity 2000 (released in 1993 – requiring at a minimum of 4MB of RAM).
+After researching what I could do with a Compaq Portable III, I came across the Compaq Portable 386 – identical in form as the 286 Compaq Portable III, but super-charged with a 386 CPU and 4 MB of 32-bit RAM (expandable to a gigantic 10MB).
+Now, this computer has a chance to take on the MS-DOS games I wanted to play, and I set aside my Compaq Portable III.

-I will never forget my Compaq Portable III – it was relatively cheap on eBay and awesome looking!
+Though I will never forget my Compaq Portable III – it was cheap on eBay and awesome looking!
 I fell in love with the orange-amber screen right away and found it’s funky form factor more endearing than odd, even almost cute.
 Once it arrived, I was hooked.
-I wanted to see all my old favourite childhood games running on the orange plasma screen.
+I wanted to see all my old favorite childhood games running on the orange plasma screen.

 CGA Graphics – The Limiting Factor on the Compaq Portable 386

-Long story short, the compaq portable 386 won’t run most non-CGA games (e.g, EGA, VGA) in MS-DOS, but you can run Windows 3.1 versions of the games (albeit, very slowly).
-At the time I thought this ability was pretty cool, but it turns out there are better computers that have the orange gas plasma display but with a better CPU, VGA and better resolutions, namely the IBM P70 / P75 and the Toshiba T5200… but I digress.
-Here’s some shots of my Compaq Portable 386 fully restored to factory specs, running Simcity 2000 in Windows 3.1:
+Long story short, the Compaq portable 386 won’t run most non-CGA games (e.g., EGA, VGA) in MS-DOS, but you can run Windows 3.1 versions of the games (albeit, very slowly).
+I thought this ability was pretty cool at the time, but it turns out there are better computers that have the orange gas plasma display but with a better CPU, VGA, and better resolutions, namely the IBM P70 / P75 and the Toshiba T5200… but I digress.
+Here are some shots of my Compaq Portable 386 fully restored to factory specs, running Simcity 2000 in Windows 3.1:

 Here are the complete detailed system specifications of the different configuration options available when the Compaq Portable 386 was on sale:

 As you can see – for 1987 – these were impressive specs.
 Most computers were still operating with 286 (or even older!) processors.
 The RAM was also double the bandwidth compared to 16-bit, 286 machines.
-The best thing though was that Compaq didn’t change the form factor at all, the display, the screw alignments, etc., – meaning that the parts on a Compaq Portable III are (except for the system board and memory expansion cards), generally interchangeable.
+The best thing, though, was that Compaq didn’t change the form factor at all, the display, the screw alignments, etc., – meaning that the parts on a Compaq Portable III are (except for the system board and memory expansion cards), generally interchangeable with a Compaq Portable 386.

 On the screen itself you have a dial for contrast to adjust the intensity of the orange-ness (it’s surprisingly quite bright).
 When closing up the unit, they keyboard cable goes along the base of the unit, and the keyboard “folds” up and latches on to the unit at the top of the screen on either side.

-Working with a computer that are over thirty years old though do have their problems.
-For example, on all these units, the keyboard cables are an absolute mess – the plastic would have disintegrated from “dry rot” and the cables inside were exposed.
+Working with a computer that is over thirty years old though does have its problems.
+For example, on all these units, the keyboard cables are an absolute mess – the plastic has disintegrated from “dry rot” and the wires inside were exposed.
 I replaced that with an old “mini” AT mechanical keyboard – the kind with the nice, satisfying clicks.

 Compaq Portable 386 Screen Disassembly